protomaps/PMTiles/README.md

 * 3 bytes: the Y (row) of the entry.
 * 6 bytes: the offset of where the tile begins in the archive.
 * 4 bytes: the length of the tile, in bytes.

+**All leaf directory entries follow non-leaf entries.
+All leaf directories in a single directory must have the same Z value. (new in v2).**

 ### Notes
 * A full directory of 21,845 entries holds exactly a complete pyramid with 8 levels, or 1+4+16+64+256+1024+4096+16384.